 The David Allen Prize

-For the best contribution, or series of contributions, published in the previous calendar year in widely accessible media which portrays an astronomical theme in an exciting and educative way.
+For the best contribution, or series of contributions, published in the previous 3 years in widely accessible media which portrays an astronomical theme in an exciting and educative way.

 The ASA General Fund